 At home, download the app, log in, and test a few servers.
 Make sure it connects reliably and turn on the kill switch in settings.
 Takes 10 minutes and avoids a lot of frustration once you're there.

-Be aware that VPN use in these countries sits in a legal grey area or is restricted.
-In practice, many travellers use them without issues, but enforcement exists and rules can change.
+Be aware that VPN use in these countries sits in a legal gray area or is restricted.
+In practice, many travelers use them without issues, but enforcement exists and rules can change.
 Avoid drawing attention to it and don't rely on it for anything sensitive.

 Verdict: Set it up before you go if you think you'll need it, but understand the local rules and use it carefully.